W4KRL/SolarPowerMonitor/README.md

 These MATLAB scripts are for your ThingSpeak channel:

 ### Light_Power_Correlation
 This visualization plots 24-hours of power and light intensity on a scatter chart.
 The relationship between power ouput in milliwatts and light intensity in kilolux is printed on the chart.
+The script discriminates between the charging and maintenance actions of the TP4056 charge controller.Charging data is displayed as red circles, maintenance data as green circles.
+The equation is fitted only to charging data.

 Light & Power Correlation [![light_power_correlation](https://img.shields.io/badge/MATLAB-Script-brightgreen.svg?style=flat)](https://github.com/W4KRL/SolarPowerMonitor/blob/master/MATLAB_Scripts/Light_Power_Correlation)